lucasvtiradentes/tscanner/README.md

 ## 🎺 Overview<a href="#TOC"><img align="right" src="https://cdn.jsdelivr.net/gh/lucasvtiradentes/tscanner@main/.github/image/up_arrow.png" width="22"></a>

-High-performance TypeScript code quality scanner.
-39 built-in rules plus custom patterns via regex, scripts, or AI validation.
-Integrates with CI/CD, git hooks, and VS Code/Cursor.
+Define what "good code" means for your project.
+TScanner enforces your patterns in real-time in the editor, blocks violations in PRs, and runs in CI.
+39 ready-to-use rules + custom rules via regex, scripts, or AI.

 <!-- <DYNFIELD:VSCODE_EXTENSION_DEMO_IMAGE> -->
 <div align="center">